-Approximately 65 mm below 'Standard', enabling easier access
+Approximately 65 mm below 'Standard', enabling easier access Access' can be selected with the or loading.

-or loading.
 'Access' can be selected with the engine running and for up to 40 seconds after it has been switched off provided:

 - The vehicle is stationary.

-- The handbrake is applied (gearshift in 'P' for automatic transmission).
+- The handbrake is applied with 'P' selected.

 - All doors and the tailgate are closed.

-- The footbrake is NOT applied.
+- The foot brake is NOT applied.

 'Access' can also be preselected up to 40 seconds before the vehicle stops.
-However, the suspension will not begin to lower until the vehicle is stationary with the handbrake applied, the gear selector in the 'P' (park) position and the footbrake released.
+However, the suspension will not begin to lower until the vehicle is stationary with the handbrake applied, the gear selector in the 'P' position and the foot brake released.
 Preselection is automatically cancelled if the 40 second period is exceeded.

-NOTE: If a door/tailgate is opened or the footbrake is applied while the vehicle is changing height, the change will be interrupted.
+NOTE: If a door/tailgate is opened or the foot brake is applied while the vehicle is changing height, the change will be interrupted.

-When moving off, vehicle height automatically returns to 'Standard' ('Low' if 'Inhibit' mode was operational BEFORE 'Access' was selected).
+When moving off, vehicle height automatically returns to 'Standard' ('Low' if 'Inhibit' mode was operational BEFORE 'Access' was selected, see 'Inhibit' switch).